Trucking

 Frequently Asked Questions

-All Cannella Snyder’s trucking cases are handled on a contingency basis.
+All of Cannella Snyder’s truck accident cases are handled on a contingency basis.
 That means you pay nothing out of pocket to retain the firm or for expenses incurred during the case.
 We get paid only if there is a recovery.
-If there is, we receive a percentage of the recovery and recoup the expenses we paid.
-At Cannella Snyder, there are no upfront costs or consultation fees.
-And if there is no recovery, you owe the firm nothing.

 Contact us today to schedule a case consultation with one of our experienced trucking attorneys—at no cost or risk.